-The Nikon D3400 and the Nikon D610 are two digital cameras that were officially introduced, respectively, in August 2016 and October 2013.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D3400) and a full frame sensor.
-The D3400 has a resolution of 24 megapixel, whereas the D610 provides 24.2 MP.
+The Nikon D3400 and the Nikon D610 are two digital cameras that were announced, respectively, in August 2016 and October 2013.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D3400) and a full frame (D610) sensor.
+The D3400 has a resolution of 24 megapixels, whereas the D610 provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D610 is notably larger (31 percent) than the Nikon D3400.
 Moreover, the D610 is substantially heavier (91 percent) than the D3400.
 It is noteworthy in this context that the D610 is splash and dust-proof, while the D3400 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D610) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D3400).
 You can compare the optics available in the Nikon Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |3.||Canon SL2||122 mm||93 mm||70 mm||453 g||650||n||Jun 2017||549||ebay.com|

 |5.||Nikon D3500||124 mm||97 mm||70 mm||415 g||1550||n||Aug 2018||429||amazon.com|